h2oai/h2o4gpu/README.md

 Start a fresh pyenv or virtualenv session.

-Install the Python wheel file (Requires python 3.6).
-NOTE: This will overwrite your py3nvml and xgboost installations to use our validated versions
+Install the Python wheel file.
+NOTE: If you don't use a fresh environment, this will overwrite your py3nvml and xgboost installations to use our validated versions.

 ```
 pip install h2o4gpu-0.0.3-py2.py3-none-any.whl